sagemath/trac_to_gh/Issue 7407.md

 The only options that should be used are given here.

 http://www.opengroup.org/onlinepubs/009695399/utilities/cp.html

-Also, the file name created seems a bit silly.
-After typing:

-~/sage-4.2$ ./sage -bdist 4.2-Solaris-10-SPARC

-a useless output file of about 4 KB in size named 'sage-4.2-Solaris-10-SPARC-sun4u-SunOS.tar.gz' was created.
-I do not think it is sensible to have 'sun4u' in the name, since it would run on sun4v machines too.
-Also, since Sun's operating system is known as 'Solaris' far more than 'SunOS', the use of 'SunOS' in the name is not necessary.
-I assume the 'sun4u' and 'SunOS' are probably taken from the output of the 'uname' command.

 Here is the result of trying to build a binary distribution on a Sun Netra T1, running the first release of Solaris 10.
 Had this not failed, the resulting binary should have worked on any Solaris 10 sun4u or sun4v (i.e the CoolThreads machines like the Sun T5240 't2').
 Building a Sage binary for Solaris 10 on 't2' would not be sensible, as the resulting binary might not run on earlier release of Solaris 10.
 The T5240 is not supported on the first release of Solaris 10, so it would be impossible to downgrade the operating system if one wanted to.
 For building this, I specifically used an old version of Solaris.